viT-1/systemjs-ts-es6-vue/readme.md

 ## Why Typescript & vue-class-component?
 Because I want to write code which will be easy to migrate to Vue 3.0

-## With Typescript You don't need overengineering .vue files and special loaders!
+## With Typescript You don't need overengineering .vue files and special loaders (even with Jest)!
 ...

-## Aliases problem
+## Aliases problem solved
 Relative paths are like a hell!

 ## Articles